brave-eai/dexjoco/teleoperation/GeoRT/README.md

 python ./geort/trainer.py -hand allegro_right -human_data YOUR_DATASET_NAME -ckpt_tag TAG
 ```

-Let it train for about 30–50 epochs (approximately 1–2 minutes).
-You can press Ctrl+C to stop early if you wish.
+Let it train for about 30-50 epochs (approximately 1-2 minutes).
+You can press `Ctrl+C` to stop early if you wish.

 ### Step 3: Deploy